Photo by Nicole Hill @nic.takespics

 As an editor, Hannah works on a wide range of short and long-form documentary projects, both verité and investigative.
-She’s a lifelong musician who enjoys fusing rhythm and texture with the melodic rise and fall of the stories she’s shaping through her editing.
-Hannah is currently the lead editor of a forthcoming (Fall 2024) FRONTLINE PBS documentary about the historic and deadly 2023 Maui fire.
+She’s a lifelong musician who enjoys collaborating closely with composers and uses music to support and rhythmically shape the the story at the heart of the edit.

 As a director, Hannah is highly collaborative and finds great joy in drawing out the strengths of her teams while strategically telling the highest-impact stories possible.
 She uses her extensive experience behind the camera as a professional photographer and cinematographer to craft visual narratives that transport audiences to new places and emotional experiences.

 When she’s not immersed in an edit, Hannah enjoys playing her cello, riding her bike, and chasing around her two beloved cats.
-Hannah is based in Portland, Maine and is available for productions worldwide.
+Hannah is based on the southern coast of Maine and is available for productions worldwide.

 ‘Excellence in Digital Video’ | NLGJA: The Association of LGBTQ Journalists | 2022